Affective Video Content Analysis: Decade Review and New Perspectives: Datasets

-When developing video emotion recognition models and assessing their efficacy, datasets play a crucial role.
-Corresponding to the analysis methods, the datasets can also be divided into unimodal and multimodal datasets: the samples in unimodal datasets are all in video modality; while multimodal datasets contain a variety of information such as other modal images (e.g., depth maps, infrared maps, etc.), text and audio in addition to video modality.
-The comparison results of the mainstream datasets are shown in Table \ref{tab:t2}.
+The dataset plays a crucial role in training AVCA models and evaluating their effectiveness.
+Corresponding to the AVCA method, the dataset can be divided into single-modal and unimodal datasets.
+In unimodal datasets, samples are exclusively from the video modality.
+In contrast, multimodal datasets include various information beyond the video modality, such as other modal images (e.g., depth maps, infrared images), text, and audio.
+Refer to Table \ref{tab2} for a detailed comparison of mainstream datasets.

-\subsection{Unimodal datasets}
+\subsection{Unimodal Datasets}

-The most commonly used datasets in video unimodal datasets are the MMI facial expression database \cite{r10} and the AFEW database \cite{r11}.

-The MMI Facial Expression Database includes data from 61 adults displaying various fundamental emotions and 25 adults responding to emotion videos, taken from the front and side.
-The database includes more than 2900 videos and 75 still images with high resolution of the subjects.
-These videos include the six primary emotions of anger, disgust, fear, happiness, sadness, and surprise.
-MMI is regarded as a challenging database because subjects express emotions in very different ways.
+The most commonly used datasets in the video unimodal data category are the MMI facial expression database \cite{valstar2010induced} and the AFEW database \cite{mollahosseini2016facial}.
+The MMI facial expression database comprises data from 61 adults displaying various basic emotions and 25 adults responding to emotional videos.
+The data are captured from frontal and side angles, resulting in over 2,900 videos and high-resolution still images of 75 subjects.
+This database encompasses six basic emotions: anger, disgust, fear, happiness, sadness, and surprise.
+Due to the diverse ways in which subjects express emotions, MMI is considered a challenging database.

-The AFEW database is the most widely used speech-video emotion recognition database and is the dataset used by AFEW to hold the emotion recognition challenge in the Outdoor Challenge.
-It comprises video cuts containing articulations extricated from motion pictures, which are near certifiable conditions and better address human profound articulations in genuine situations.
-There are 1809 video clips in all, and it lasts about 1.2 hours.
-There were a total of six fundamental emotions: surprise, resentment, fear, happiness, sadness, and anger.
-There are seven different kinds of labels for neutral emotions, and the distribution of their data labels is shown in Figure \ref{5}.
+The AFEW database is currently the most widely used dataset for audio-visual emotion recognition.
+It is employed in the emotion recognition challenge held by AFEW corporation for the wild challenge.
+The database comprises video clips extracted from movies that include facial expressions, presenting an environment close to the real world and accurately reflecting human emotional expressions in authentic scenarios.
+With a total duration of approximately 1.2 hours, it includes a total of 1,809 video segments, covering six basic emotions (anger, disgust, fear, happiness, sadness, surprise) along with neutral emotions, totaling seven types of labels.
+The specific distribution of data labels is illustrated in Fig. \ref{fig10}.

-\subsection{Multimodal datasets}
+\subsection{Multimodal Datasets}